Juanets/reddit-saved-posts/README.md

 ```
 pip install -r requirements.txt
 ```

-then just enter your username and password in `app/auth.py`
-after that, run
+run the server
 ```
 python run.py
 ```
-a flask server should start on `127.0.0.1:5000` and on route `/` you should get a dictionary containing all your saved posts, grouped by subreddit :)
+a flask server should start on `127.0.0.1:5000`
+click on `grant access`, you should be redirected to a request for permission on reddit
+done!

 ## todo
-* add html and css
+* improve design
 * OAuth authentication (tokens)